IdeaBlocks: Expressing and Reusing Divergent Intents for Graphic Design Exploration using Generative AI

 \subsection{Interface Walkthrough \& Features}

-The system includes a canvas interface where users can craft and interact with \textit{Exploration Blocks} (Figure~\ref{fig:system-screenshot}).
-In this section, we describe the key features of \sysname{} using a user scenario of \username{}, a concept artist designing a mascot character for a music festival.
+\sysname{} provides a canvas interface for creating and interacting with \textit{Exploration Blocks} (Figure~\ref{fig:system-screenshot}).
+In this section, we illustrate its key features through a scenario with \username{}, a concept artist designing a mascot character for a music festival.